villares/sketch-a-day/README.md

 - Number of possible triangles: 84
 - Taking 3 points twice the number of combinations is: 3486
-- But I'm drawing "bars" using just 2 of the 3 points, so I have lots of repeated "combos" on this one.
+- But I'm drawing "bars" using just 2 of the 3 points, so I have lots of repeated "combos" on this one
 - Cols: 38 Rows: 31 Visible grid: 1178

 ---